cesaragostino/DOFT-Delayed-Oscillator-Field-Theory/EMERGENCE_FROM_RESONANCE.md

 ---

-### 14.8 Next Steps

-- Use \(f_\*\) as the **base oscillation** in numerical simulations of DOFT field dynamics.
-- Test whether systems like **Nb superconductors** or **bosonic condensates** show resonant fingerprints obeying the same prime grammar.
-- Explore whether transitions between cosmological eras correspond to further integer-ratio projections of this same Mother Frequency.

 > The universe may be a resonant lattice of coherence,
 > and the electroweak scale its first audible note.